 The aim of Freemasonry is self-development: initiates developing their knowledge, judgement and talents as far as possible.
 This is likewise an important theme in Jordan’s series.
 On the surface level there is the ‘coming of age’ of the Emond’s Fielders as they find out what they can do and what their place is in the world, but the theme is bigger than that.

 There are characters that have developed unusual abilities or talents, such as scenting evil, seeing pieces of the Pattern, communicating with wolves, horse-whispering and tree-singing, and these talents are integral to the plot.
-Abilities may be developed to an unusual degree – such as Dena, who would have been the first woman gleeman and had an aptitude and application which astounded Thom.
+Abilities may be developed to an unusual degree—such as Dena, who would have been the first woman gleeman and had an aptitude and application that astounded Thom.
 Channelling itself is an unusual ability, only possessed by a few percent of the population, and again channellers may develop talents (the Talent is integral to channelling and highly emphasised, itself telling) that far exceed what they should be capable of.
 The Kin, with their emphasis on honing their skills, are exemplars of this theme.
 Berowin is the most noted example.
 Everywhere, characters are developing their skills to the utmost and thus following the Freemasonry ideal.

 It is particularly noteworthy that Freemasonry is discouraged by the Catholic church, which is a parallel of the White Tower and that Freemasonry is also regarded as pro-Zionist by anti-Semitists.
 The Aiel are parallels of the Israelites).

-Freemasons have been the subject of more misconceptions than most (this article, for instance!)
+Freemasons have been the subject of more misconceptions than most—this article, for instance!
 They were believed by some to worship Lucifer.
 Lews Therin, the Light’s champion who fell from a high position in the paradisiacal Age of Legends and was traduced by history, is a parallel of Lucifer (see Character Names L article).

 In an amusing aside, Jordan shows us the misconceptions secretive groups can cause, in this case those of two secretive groups of each other.
 Firstly, the Aiel of the Sea Folk: